 Data-driven approach: knock over your bank’s IT architecture!

 Improved work efficiency is one of the results of the “overturning” of IT architecture in a bank: from vertical silos to horizontal data fabric.
-In exchange, you get boosted efficiency, better customer data analysis, data driven decision making and employee satisfaction.
+In exchange, you get boosted efficiency, better customer data analysis, data driven decision making, and employee satisfaction, all powered by big data.

 The last decade has been a turbulent period for banks all over the world.
 Difficult market conditions, regulatory changes and the growing success of hi-tech in financial institutions have brought about many transformations.
 This is especially true in jobs related to sales and handling of FICC transactions.
 In light of poor performance, the new regulations have triggered a spate of layoffs in many organizations.
 Financial institutions of all colors have been forced to do more with less and expectations have increased with regard to customer satisfaction.